Frank Kovacs

 Adjunct Faculty

-Frank received his Ph.D in 2011 and is currently a Sessional Lecturer on the Wycliffe College Adjunct Faculty.
-He teaches primarily New Testament Greek and exegesis of the Lukan writings, however since 2016 he has taught a range of New Testament and Hermeneutic courses at other seminaries and a number of cross-listed courses through the Toronto School of Theology.
-Frank is also a Research Associate at the Department for the Study of Religion, University of Toronto.
-He has a special interest in sociolinguistics and New Testament interpretation, first century conceptions of the environment and economics, and Christianity’s contemporary relevance.
-Prior to academic ministry, he worked as a chaplain and served as an ordained minister of Word and Sacrament in the pastorate for sixteen years.
-He is married and has one adult daughter.
+Frank teaches Biblical Koine Greek at Wycliffe College and exegesis of the Lukan writings.
+He has taught New Testament, Koine Greek and Hermeneutic courses since 2016.
+In addition to being a Lukan specialist, he was also a Research Associate at the Department for the Study of Religion, University of Toronto, where he developed a continuing interest in the social world of early Christianity.
+Prior to academic ministry, he worked as a chaplain and served in the pastorate for sixteen years.
+He is an ordained minister of Word and Sacrament, is married and has one adult daughter

 Books